 *With primary target group – academic, regulators, payors/health authorities – dependent on program status by leading outcome measure

-Less than two years after it was founded, cTAP had published two significant and influential peer-reviewed articles, and a third is now in press. cTAP collaborators have presented at least 5 abstracts each year describing new findings at the premier conferences in neuromuscular and pediatric rare disease forums, including the World Muscle Society.
+Less than two years after it was founded, cTAP had published two significant and influential peer-reviewed articles, and a third is now in press.
+Each year, cTAP collaborators have presented at least five abstracts describing new findings at the premier conferences in neuromuscular and pediatric rare diseases, including the World Muscle Society.
 Read below for examples of research questions addressed or work underway.

 Characterizing heterogeneity of disease progression